IAnalyzeGenomes/CallVars/README.md

 	NF1, NF2, PALB2, PHOX2B, PMS1, PMS2, POLD1, POLE, PRKAR1A, PTCH1, PTEN, RAD51C, RAD51D, RB1, RET, SDHA,
 	SDHAF2, SDHB, SDHC, SDHD, SMAD4, SPRED1, STK11, SUFU, TMEM127, TP53, TSC1, TSC2, VHL, WT1 and XRCC2

-CallVars can be helpful to anyone working with targeted gene panels or whole exomes to detect disease causing variants that can potentially help with disease diagnosis or treatment.
+CallVars can be helpful to anyone working with targeted gene panels or whole exomes to detect disease causing/associated variants that can potentially help with disease diagnosis/treatment.

 **CallVars is configured to run with parameters listed in "config.yaml" file, which is attached in this repository.
-You can change parameter values in config file to customize the workflow to your needs.
-You can also add list of your samples in config file to scale the workflow.**
+You may change parameter values in config file to customize the workflow to your needs.
+You list of your samples (within "SAMPLE" section) in config file to scale the workflow.
+You can choose to run the workflow with hg19 or hg38 version of human reference genomes**

 If you think CallVars can help with your study, feel free to DM me on twitter [(@IAnalyzeGenomes)](https://twitter.com/IAnalyzeGenomes) with any questions.
 Feedback/comments/bug reports/contributions are welcome for its improvement.